 Coronavirus cases rise to 20 in Pakistan

-The number of coronavirus cases in Pakistan have risen to 20 after a 14-year old boy was tested positive for COVID-19 in Gilgit Baltistan, a health official said on Wednesday.
+The coronavirus cases in Pakistan have risen to 20 as a 14-year-old boy has been tested positive for COVID-19 in Gilgit Baltistan, a health official said on Wednesday.
 Pakistan saw a sudden increase in coronavirus infections on Tuesday when a dozen new cases were reported across the country.

 The health ministry official said that the latest case was reported from Skardu district.
 The patient, who recently returned from Iran with his mother, showed symptoms of the virus and was immediately placed in quarantine with his family members, said Shah Zaman, a doctor.